 Some students use drawing software such as photoshop to make a GUI mock up.
 This is OK only if you are very proficient with the drawing software and do not get tempted to make it perfect.
 Remember, the point is not to get it exactly right but to approximate the interface just well enough for the purpose of the prototype.

 Mockup and Wireframe Tools

-You can make higher fidelity prototypes using mockup or wireframe software.
+You can also make higher fidelity prototypes using are also mockup or wireframe software.
 Expensive prototyping tools can demonstrate interactivity and make story broads.
 Some are web based so that you can share demonstrate the story boards with the team or client.
 Balsamiq is very popular but is not free.
 Speck Booy Magazine list some free mockup tools.
-An alternative for Android Development is to download the Adroid Photoshop stencils and build your design with graphic tools.
+An alternative is to download the Adroid Photoshop stencils and build your design with graphic tools.

 Steven Landry provided this list of mock-up apps, saying “don’t have a favorite yet, still looking for the perfect (free) app.”